givasile/effector/docs/docs/tutorials/01_linear_model.md

 ### Heterogeneity or Uncertainty

-In the world of ALE, the only way to check the heterogeneity of the instance-level effects is by plotting the standard deviation of the instance-level effects as $\pm$ interval around the ALE plot.
-In `Effector` this can be done by setting `confidence_interbal="std"` in the `plot` method.
+In ALE plots, the only way to check the heterogeneity of the instance-level effects is by plotting the standard deviation of the instance-level effects as $\pm$ interval around the ALE plot.
+In `Effector` this can be done by setting `confidence_interbal="std"`.
 The plot below informs shows that the heterogeneity is zero, which is correct.
-However, as we will see in the [RHALE section](#robust-and-heterogeneity-aware-ale-rhale), for measuring the heteroeneity it is better to use the RHALE approximation.
+However, as we will see below [(RHALE section)](#robust-and-heterogeneity-aware-ale-rhale), ALE's fixed size bin-splitting is not the best way to estimate the heterogeneity.
+In contrast, the automatic bin-splitting introduced by [RHALE](https://arxiv.org/abs/2309.11193) provides a better estimation of the heterogeneity.

 ```python